harmeetgill/capstone_project/README.md

 ## About The Project

+### Data collection and cleaning
 The data source used was cBioPortal for cancer genomics (3).
 This is an open source repository for cancer genomes, including the associated clinical data comprising of 303 studies, spanning 869 cancers and nearly 120,000 samples.
 The data was collected using an API and filtered for features with at least 2000 samples attributed to them.
-Once cleaned the dataset consisted of 129 features and nearly 85,000 samples.
+Once cleaned the dataset consisted of 163 cancers, 129 features and nearly 85,000 samples.

+### EDA
+The 163 cancers were consolidated into 18 groups to maximise the predictive of the classfication models.
+EDA revealed genomic insights such as lymphomas/leukemias and cancers related to the cardiovascular and immine sustems to contain one of the lowest incidence of copy number alterations, indicating a lower level of genomic instability.
+However, frequency of mutation counrs in lymphomas/leukemias was higher, while cancers of the digestive system displayed the opposite pattern.

+Clinical insights include similarities between the average age of cancer patients of different races in for example, prostate and lung cancers.
+Large differences lies in the age of different races of adrenal, breast and liver cancer patients.

+### Modelling and key findings
+Models used for this project include logistic regreassion, decision tree classifier and random forest.
+The baseline score was 0.13.
+Logistic regression acheived a mean cross-validation score of 0.62 and test score 0f 0.62.
+In terms of the f1-scores, leukemia/lymphoma-related cancers displayed a score of 0.76, while the bone cancers scored the worst (0.5).
+The f1-score for adrenal cancers was 0.65 despite the support number being the lowest (train:test - 285:71).

+### Conclusion
+This project was a preliminary investigation into the prediction of cancer types using clinical and genomic features.
+The models utilised here have successfully predicted cancer types 50% above the baseline score.
+The best performing model were the single decision tree and random forest models.

+### Limitations and future work
+One of the limitations of this dataset is that there is limited data available for some of the cancer types resulting in an imbalance between the classes.
+Secondly, there is an inherent bias in feature reporting for solid and non-solid tumours.
+For example, it is not possible to report tumour size for a non-solid tumour.
+Therefore, such limitations should be addressed in future work.

 ### Project contents:
 <ul>
-  <li><strong>Data collection</strong>: 1_capstone_notebook_data_collection.ipynb</li>
+  <li><strong>Data collection</strong>: [1_capstone_notebook_data_collection.ipynb](https://github.com/harmeetgill/capstone_project/blob/main/1_capstone_notebook_data_collection.ipynb)</li>
 <li><strong>EDA</strong>: 2_capstone_notebook_cleaning_EDA.ipynb</li>
 <li><strong>Modelling 1</strong>: 3_capstone_notebook_logistic_regression.ipynb</li>
 <li><strong>Modelling 2</strong>: 4_capstone_notebook_modelling_decision_tree.ipynb</li>